DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/community.md

 <iframe src="https://discord.com/widget?id=1057774697867120750&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>

-In addition to interacting with the rest of the class, our Discord page will also has a fun and cool AI bot (named AImee) that uses ChatGPT to help you understand and fix code throughout the class.
-You'll learn more about this in Lecture
+In addition to interacting with the rest of the class, on our Discord page you'll also have an opportunity to meet AImee, an Articficial Intelligence 'bot' 🤖 we created that uses the powerful [ChatGPT](https://chat.openai.com/chat) to help you understand (and fix!) code as you progress through the course.

 -----------------------------